Town of Athol

 Staying overnight in the Bearsden - Newton Reservoir Conservation areas

-Paige Cabin at entrance to Bearsden Conservation Area
+Paige Cabin at the entrance to Bearsden Conservation Area

-For Those wishing to have a more wilderness experience the shelters at Buckman Brook near Newton Reservoir and the Duck Pond in Bearsden offer a remote overnight facility about a mile from the nearest parking areas.
+For those wishing to have a more wilderness experience the shelters at Buckman Brook near Newton Reservoir and the Duck Pond in Bearsden offer a remote overnight facility about a mile from the nearest parking areas.
 Reservations are limited to seven (7) nights and a responsible person 21 years of age or older must sign for the shelter or cabin.
+Your reservation is your permit for the outdoor fire in the fire pit at each shelter.

 Buckman Brook Shelter - Newton Reservoir